The transition from baby teeth to adult teeth is generally a painless affair.

 There are some situations when you might need to pay a visit to the dentist for some help in getting a baby tooth extracted.
 For example, when the same tooth on the opposite side has dropped and the permanent tooth has erupted more than six months ago.

-Or when the permanent tooth has fully erupted but the primary tooth is firm, then the dentist might suggest an extraction.
+Or when the permanent tooth has fully erupted but the baby tooth is firm, then the dentist might suggest an extraction.

 If you have any concerns about your child’s baby or adult teeth, make an appointment with the dentist, or raise your concerns during the next scheduled dental visit.